Challenges in Deploying Machine Learning: a Survey of Case Studies: Further Work

-Even though the set of challenges we reviewed covers every stage of the ML deployment workflow, we believe that it is far from being complete.
+Even though the set of challenges we reviewed covers every stage of the ML deployment workflow, it is far from complete.
 Identifying other, especially non-technical, challenges is a natural direction of further work and could be augmented by conducting interviews with industry representatives about their experiences of deploying ML.

 In this paper, we reviewed reports from a variety of industries, which shows the ubiquity and variety of challenges with deploying ML in production.
-An interesting extension can be the comparative analysis of industries.
+An interesting extension would be the comparative analysis of industries.
 Quantitative and qualitative analysis of most commonly reported challenges may open interesting transferability opportunities, as approaches developed in one field may be applicable in the other.

 Our work includes a brief discussion of existing tools in Section~\ref{sec:tools}.
 However, the community would benefit from a comprehensive review of currently available tools and services, mapped to challenges reported in our study.
 This new work could be combined with our survey to enable practitioners to identify the problem they are facing and choose the most appropriate tool that addresses that problem.